anujshah108/b9projects/PredictionMarket/README.md

 6. In the UI(Mist or MetaMask) or Truffle Console you can assign an address to be "Trusted Source" from an "Admin" account.

-7. You can add your TestRPC accounts to the "Private Network" in MetaMask and switch between "Admin".,"Trusted Source" or "Regular User" and the UI changes views for each of them.
+7. You can add your TestRPC accounts to the "Private Network" in MetaMask and switch between "Admin","Trusted Source" or "Regular User" and the UI changes views for each of them.

 *Everytime you switch between MetaMask accounts you will have to reload the page for the app to get linked to your account.